vega/voyager/.github/CONTRIBUTING.md

 ## React Components

-- We make our props and states immutable.
-(TypeScript's `Readonly` type wrapper is very helpful to enforce immutability.)

 - Since our props and states are immutable, we always use [`PureComponent`](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) for all of our components and rely on its shallow prop and state comparison.

 - Use lowercase-dash-separated-names for file names.
-(Using Pascal-case as filename can be problematic for OSX in general as OSX is case-insensitive.)
+(Using PascalCase as filename can be problematic for OSX in general as OSX is case-insensitive.)

 - Following Redux's [Using with React](http://redux.js.org/docs/basics/UsageWithReact.html) guide, we distinguish between presentation and container components.
 However, instead of having event handlers (e.g., `onTodoClick` in the guide) for every single events, we pass in `handleAction` property to presentation components (which implements our `ActionHandler` interface).
 For more information, see `src/actions/redux-action.ts`.